Nobody warned me about Lymphoedema

-I read just about everything I could get my hands on about Lymphoedema and how to treat it.
-Then waited – and waited – for a specialist appointment.
-When I saw a specialist, he set me on a pathway to ‘deal’ with this, without much hope of a cure.
+I read just everything I could about Lymphoedema and how to treat it.
+Then waited – and waited – for a specialist appointment at my cancer hospital.
+When I finally saw a specialist, he set me on a pathway to ‘deal’ with this, without much hope of a cure.

-The Lymphoedema Support Network were invaluable, gave me reassurance, particularly when I was trying to find a cure, but meeting indifference.
+Luckily, I contacted The Lymphoedema Support Network (LSN) where Anita Wallace and her team were invaluable, and gave me reassurance, particularly when I was trying to find a cure, but meeting indifference.
 Whenever I came up against a brick wall, they were there with help and advice.

 Numerous visits to NHS Lymphoedema clinics, where they tried to fit me with compression garments which didn’t work, had me in despair.
 I even contemplated taking a Stanley knife and plunging it into my swollen limbs, to try and let out the fluid that was building up, causing pain and stretching my skin so all I could do was scratch.

-NHS treatment prescribes compression garments; thick, hot elasticated sleeves or socks that are very strong.
-So strong that, with few muscles in my arms, (because of polio), however much I tried I just couldn’t pull them on.
-I would go to a clinic, they would prescribe these and take numerous measurements, which were sent off to manufacturers.
-Eventually, the garments would arrive through the post.
+NHS treatment prescribes compression garments; thick, hot elasticated sleeves or socks.
+With few muscles in my arms, (because of polio) I just couldn’t pull them on.
+I would go to a clinic, they would prescribe socks and take numerous measurements, which were sent off to manufacturers.
+Eventually, the socks would arrive through the post.

-I would try and try to pull them on; one day I went off to the clinic to show staff the difficulty I had, and a kind nurse told me she would put them on for me.
+I would try and try to pull them on, but couldn’t manage this.
+One day I went off to the clinic to show staff the difficulty I had, and a kind nurse told me she would put them on for me.
 Success!
 Until I came to take them off that night, and discovered what was up – stayed up.
 And was just as difficult to take down.

 I solved the problem by using a bread knife to hack them off.
-But this left £80 worth of garment shriveled up and lying in the waste-paper-basket.
+But this left £80 worth of once-worn garments shriveled up and lying in the waste-paper-basket.

 Life went on – I had deep thoughts about Stanley knives and what I could do with them, until one day I met a Hungarian Lymphoedema nurse.
-“Of course garments won’t work for you; you’ve had polio”, she pointed out.
-Then went on to explain that I should ask to have Manual Lymphatic Drainage (MLD).
+“Of course socks or hose won’t work for you; you’ve had polio”, she pointed out, “and won’t be able to pull them on”.
+She went on to explain that instead I should ask to have Manual Lymphatic Drainage (MLD).